SungHoHong2/Leetcode-Experiment/medium/3Sum/README.md

         # set the return array that contains the elements that sum up to zero
         # assume that the input array is already sorted
         # iterate the numbers
-            # if the input cannot produce zero
+            # if the current index is above zero
                 # finish iteration
             # if the first element or the neighboring element is not the same
                 # invoke the twoPointer function